 Refreshing a White Kitchen

 This project presented many challenges.
 The 40-year-old kitchen in a Regency Villa needed a makeover.
 It was pretty old, and I wanted to take inspiration from a more modern look, like something from Rodrock Homes.
 The layout was efficient and the interiors of the cabinets were in good condition.
 But, the look was dated.
 As we explored options, it became obvious this kitchen remodel could be an expensive project for the homeowner.
 The kitchen needed new counter tops.
 On the positive side, there were several bonus features: The existing wood floor had been refinished recently, though we’d need to protect it.
 The cooktop was in good shape, and the existing exhaust was vented to the outside and in good shape.
 However, the exhaust hood was outdated.
-We needed more than a kitchen remodel: we needed a complete refresh.
+We needed more than a kitchen remodel: we needed a complete refresh, and so we had to think about finding a general contractor in our area who would be able to give our kitchen the update that it so desperately needed.

 There was an overall cottage feel, with the scalloped trim over the sink and floral valance at the window.
 Looking through the room, the cabinetry over the peninsula seemed to lower the ceiling and blocked the view through to the dining area.